Albino squirrels thriving in Rapid City neighborhood

 Brenda Kubo has spent a lot of time recently watching three albino squirrels grow up.

-According to the Rapid City resident, they were born in a nest of a next door neighbor's tree.
+According to the Rapid City resident, they were born in the nest of a next door neighbor's tree.

 “There were four in the litter.
 Three were albino, and one was normal,” she said.
 “At first, when they were just born, they hung out all the time.
 Now, I’ll just see them on and off throughout the day.”